arbimo/Casablanca/doc/Project Description.md

 Jena TDB format.

 The main problem with Fuseki/TDB is that the time needed to had triples grows with the size of the dataset.
 Therefore it was nearly impossible to export the whole Yago dataset (operation would have required weeks on a classic computer).
 The solution was to base our self on the Yago core dataset (which is avalable in the TDB format) and extend it with the predicates we are interested in.
-More information on this operation will be available in the dataset-creation document soon.
+More information on this operation will be available in a dataset-creation document soon.

 [^public-yago]: <http://lod.openlinksw.com/sparql>